Comparing WordPress, Shopify, and Wix: An in-depth look at building your web portal

 Cost: Finding the Best Value for Money

 WordPress is technically free, but associated costs like WordPress hosting, premium themes, and plugins can add up.
 Shopify has a clear monthly cost but can become pricey with premium features.
 Wix offers a range of price plans, including a free option, but customization may require higher-tier plans.
-WordPress remains the lowest cost solution in it’s feature set.
+WordPress remains the lowest cost solution in its feature set.

-Feature Set: Harnessing Tools for Success
+Feature Set: HarneSSIng Tools for Success

 WordPress has an unparalleled feature set through its plugins, but may require more technical knowledge.
 Shopify offers e-commerce-centric features out of the box.
 Wix provides a balanced feature set with less customization.